ExperimentalGenetics/AdipoInsights/README.md

 # **AdipoInsights**

-Is a command-line pipeline for adipocyte detection and analysis from `.ndpi` digital histological whole slide images of adipocyte depots.
+Is a command-line pipeline for adipocyte detection and analysis from `.ndpi` digital histological images (DHIs) of adipocyte depots.

 ---